 Results and Discussion

-The mRMR algorithm produces a sequential list of ten ranked features, listed in Table 2 that exhibit maximum dependency to the diabetic class.
-Notably, the highest ranking features involve the 2-hr values of the blood glucose and insulin measurements.
-The subject ethnicity is likewise a feature in predicting the future evolution of T2DM.
+The mRMR algorithm produces a sequential list of ten ranked features that exhibit maximum dependency to the diabetic class, Table 2.
+Besides ethnicity (ranked as fourth feature), all other features are rather deduced form the concentration measurements.
+Six out of 10 most relevant features deduced from glucose concentrations, while only three features are deduced form insulin concentrations.

 Table 2: List of ten most relevant features ranked by the mRMR algorithm